 - ¼ cup lime juice (juice of about 4 limes)

 - ¼ cup orange juice (juice of about 2 oranges)

 Pink Dragon Fruit Drink

-- 4 tbsp pink dragon fruit syrup (add 2 tbsp to make it infused water)
+- 4 tablespoon pink dragon fruit syrup (add 2 tablespoon to make it infused water)

 - ¼ cup lime juice